zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 ::: note

-The host URL and the API key you will provide in the next steps are the credentials of this MeiliSearch instance.
+The host URL and the API key you will provide in the next steps correspond to the credentials of this MeiliSearch instance.

 :::